 An important update regarding hospital visitor policies

-Eau Claire and Chippewa Falls, Wis. – As our community COVID-19 cases continue to decline, Hospital Sisters Health System (HSHS) in Wisconsin is updating visitor policies at the following hospitals, effective Tuesday, March 1:
+As our community COVID-19 cases continue to decline, Hospital Sisters Health System (HSHS) in Wisconsin is removing most visitor restrictions, effective Thursday Oct.
+27, 2022, at the following locations:

 - HSHS Sacred Heart Hospital, Eau Claire